Mountain Review: Aspen Mountain

 Ajax is perhaps best experienced by expert skiers, with extremely difficult double-black-diamond terrain spanning most resort areas.
 Steep, obstacle-riddled pitches are everywhere, and guests should be prepared to have very little opportunity for error.
 Some truly insane, blood-curdling lines exist off the International and Traynor ridges and arguably require the most technical expertise of any runs across all of Aspen Snowmass.

-Lapping Ajax’s upper-mountain areas is a breeze thanks to the fast, convenient Ajax and Ruthie’s lifts—the former is a high-speed quad, while the latter is an incredibly unique but lower-capacity detachable triple.
+Lapping the rest of Ajax’s upper-mountain areas is a breeze thanks to the fast, convenient Ajax and Ruthie’s lifts—the former is a high-speed quad, while the latter is an incredibly unique but lower-capacity detachable triple.
 But the lower mountain is a different story.
 The only high-speed route out from the base is the Silver Queen Gondola, and it goes directly to the summit.
 The alternate lower-mountain lift routes are very slow, and crucially, not long enough to reach several of the best lines without riding an additional lift next.
-As a result, many of Aspen Mountain’s best mid- and lower-mountain lines—including all of its double-black runs—are out of the way to reach or undesirable to directly lap.
+As a result, many of Aspen Mountain’s best mid- and lower-mountain lines are out of the way to reach or undesirable to directly lap.

 The other reason why guests may want to avoid the lower mountain entirely is the crowds.
 As the key lift for considerable portions of the resort, the Silver Queen Gondola, which only seats six, sees serious stress.
 Lines reach astronomical levels during peak times, and top-to-bottom laps may be matched with reciprocal wait times.